AdmiralCurtiss/SenPatcher/README.md

 * Option to force XInput for controllers (this supposedly fixes newer Xbox controllers)
 * Option to keep the game running while in background.

-Note: Compatible with version 1.07 of the game only.
+Note: Compatible with versions 1.06 and 1.07 of the game only.

 Feature Set for Trails of Cold Steel IV
 =======================================